oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 - General Availability (GA) images are not licensable or suitable for production use.
-  The latest GA images include the latest security patches for Oracle Linux and Java, and do not include the latest patches for WebLogic Server.
+  The latest GA images include the latest security patches for Oracle Linux and Java, but do _not_ include the latest patches for WebLogic Server.

 - Locally cached OCR images that do not have a date stamp embedded in their tag: